tezos/tezos-mirror/scripts/gen-genesis/README.md

 # Generate genesis information for a new network

-Generate a configuration for a new network
+Generate configuration code (in OCaml) to bootstrap a new network.
+The result can be used in `src/bin_node/node_config.ml`.

 ## Compile